-Jimmie Johnson has no clear answers about coronavirus scare
+Jimmie Johnson confused, frustrated after virus scare

 NASCAR approved him to return to the No. 48 Chevrolet on Wednesday.
 He is 15th in the Cup standings, just inside the playoff cutoff mark, and he received a waiver for the championship race should he qualify.

-He’s eager to get back to work after an emotional week with is family.
+He’s eager to get back to work after a trying week with is family.

 “Just emotional and a journey that you go through worrying about your safety, your family’s safety, watching a race with somebody else in your race car and the emotion that goes with that,” Johnson said.
 “Coming to grips with the reality of all that has been challenging, but I’ve always subscribed to growing through these tough moments, and I feel like I’m a smarter, stronger person today experiencing all this.”